damian-sowers/mycelial/README.md

 * Unicorn and postgres are used for production server environment
 * Pry-remote gem is included for debugging.

 Note: It's been designed to run on Heroku.
-Also, it's got rspec installed but there are no tests with this app.
-Please forgive me.
-This was my first major Ruby on Rails project and I just wanted to ship something.

 ### License: